windhost/js-bson/README.md

-# BSON parser
-This is bson for react-native
+# This is bson for react-native

 If you don't yet know what BSON actually is, read [the spec](http://bsonspec.org).